My World (Aespa EP): Singles

 "Welcome to My World" is the first single of My World.
 SM released the song for digital download and streaming on May 2, 2023.
 It peaked at number 64 on the Circle Digital Chart.
-The lead single "Spicy" was released on May 8, 2023, the same day the mini album came out.
+The lead single "Spicy" was released on May 8, 2023, the same day the EP came out.
 The single reached number two on the Circle Digital Chart and amassed 4 music show wins.
 It also topped major local music charts such as Melon, Genie Music and Bugs.

 Critical reception

 Upon its release, My World received positive reviews from music critics, who noted the shift from the dark, futuristic "cyberpunk" world and praised Aespa's vocals and diversity.
 Rhian Daly of NME stated "My World might water down the layers of SM Culture Universe (SMCU) in its songs, but it doesn't dilute the sound that Aespa have become known for" elaborating that "[Naevis] which has been heavily referenced in their previous tracks feels much more subtle and is easily missed however she is there if [the listener] are attentive".
 Overall, she stated "My World proves Aespa could dominate other cosmoses otherwise SMCU".
 Sharifa Charles of Clash summarized the EP as "a remarkable showcase of [Aespa's] versatile talent" that "ventures into uncharted territory".
 Writing for AllMusic, Neil Z. Yeung gave My World a 4 out of 5 rating, citing it as an "absolute breath of fresh air" in the K-pop realm.
 Yeung added that the EP is "expanding the possibilities of sound and mood within the genre".

-In her review for Dork, Abigail Firth stated that with the mini album Aespa shows a new side of them while "doubling down on their versatility and expanding their ever-intriguing universe".
+In her review for Dork, Abigail Firth stated that with the EP Aespa shows a new side of them while "doubling down on their versatility and expanding their ever-intriguing universe".
 IZM critic Seonghyun Han stated that the EP is "not a declaration of territorial occupation, but rather a signal to cross the border and open a gateway".
 He also named the track "Welcome to My World" a highlight on the record.